-ness was refined, and perfect in its kind.
+Mrs. Palmer was clever; and had a vast deal of taste in laying out gardens, and fitting up rooms, and setting out dinners.
+Her grand object in life was, to enjoy herself; and her selfishness was refined, and perfect in its kind.
 She was a good wife, a kind mother, an obliging neighbour, as far as ever she could be consistently with this object, but no further.
 She had an easy, pleasing address; and her politeness was so unremittingly attentive, that it looked almost like friendship.
-Whatever did not demand any real sacrifice of her own pleasure or convenience was done, and done in the most obliging manner possible; but really to deny herself for the sake of another, was a species of virtue which she left to be practised by such good sort of people as chose it; to her it appeared foolishness, especially as she could decline her services with such masterly adroitness, with such a gentle, sympathising address, that the cold selfishness of her heart often escaped detection.
+Whatever did not demand any real sacrifice of her own pleasure or convenience, was done, and done in the most obliging manner possible; but really to deny herself for the sake of another, was a species of virtue which she left to be practised by such good sort of people as chose it: to her it appeared foolishness; especially as she could decline her services with such masterly adroitness, with such a gentle sympathizing address, that the cold selfishness of her heart often escaped detection.